tsatria03/ToyMania/docks/readme.txt

 Letter, Z: Announces the ammo of weapons that take them in the endless game mode, if pressed.
 Letter, P: Opens the pause menu, if pressed.
 Letter, R: Reloads ammo into weapons that take them in the endless game mode, if pressed.
+Letter, S: Opens the shop menu in the endless game mode, if pressed.
+Letter, M: Announces how much money you currently have in the endless game mode, if pressed.
 Page up: Razes the in-game music volume by 1 decibel, if pressed/held down.
 Page down: Lowers the in-game music volume by 1 decibel, if pressed/held down.
 Shift plus Page up: Razes the in-game alarm volume by 1 decibel, if pressed/held down.